How to Match 1980s Commercial Stucco Texture

-If you own a commercial property or an apartment complex built in Southern California between 1975 and 1990, you likely have "The Mall Texture."
-This distinct finish—characterized by deep vertical grooves and a rough horizontal broom finish—was a hallmark of Post-Modern architecture.
+If you own a commercial property, a strip center, or an apartment complex built in Southern California between 1975 and 1990, you likely have what the industry calls "The Mall Texture."

-Replicating this look today is a lost art.
-Unlike standard residential finishes that are applied in a thin 1/8" layer, the 80s Mall Texture requires manipulating the structural Brown Coat to achieve depth.
-If you try to match this with a standard finish coat, it will look flat and fake.
-This guide explains the technical protocol for restoring this heavy-duty commercial finish.
+Replicating this exact look today during a repair or renovation is becoming a lost art.
+Unlike standard residential finishes that are applied in a thin 1/8" layer, the 80s Mall Texture requires physically manipulating the structural Brown Coat to achieve massive depth.
+If you try to match this texture using standard finish coat materials, it will look flat, cheap, and completely fake.
+This guide explains the technical protocol for restoring this commercial finish.

 1. The Anatomy of the "Mall Finish"

-This texture is not a surface application; it is a structural relief.
+This texture is not a surface application; it is a structural architectural relief carved into the cement.

-The Pattern: Rough, horizontal broom or brush strokes intersected by deep, clean vertical lines (grooves) spaced evenly (often 12" or 24" on center).
+- The Pattern: Rough, horizontal broom or brush strokes intersected by deep, perfectly straight vertical lines (grooves) spaced evenly across the wall (often 12" or 24" on center).

-The Depth: The vertical grooves are often 1/2" to 3/4" deep.
-This means the stucco layer itself must be significantly thicker than a standard residential wall.
+- The Depth: The vertical grooves are often 1/2" to 3/4" deep into the wall.
+This means the stucco cement layer itself must be significantly thicker than a standard residential application to allow room for carving.

 Free Assessment